Applying to physical therapy school

 Observation hours #

-Most programs require that your observation hours are verified by the physical therapist that you shadowed.
 You will provide each therapist’s contact information in your PTCAS application.
-It is important to log your shadowing hours, confirm those hours with each physical therapist you shadow, and maintain their current contact information so you can reach them at the time you are applying.
+It is important to keep a log your shadowing hours, confirm those hours with each physical therapist you shadow, and maintain their current contact information so you can reach them at the time you are applying.

 Letters of recommendation #